open-policy-agent/opa/docs/content/cli.md

 If the '--fail' option is supplied, the 'fmt' command will return a non zero exit code if a file would be reformatted.

+The 'fmt' command can be run in several compatibility modes for consuming and outputting different Rego versions:

+* 'opa fmt':
+  * v1 Rego is formatted to v1
+  * 'rego.v1'/'future.keywords' imports are NOT removed
+  * 'rego.v1'/'future.keywords' imports are NOT added if missing
+  * v0 rego is rejected
+* 'opa fmt --v0-compatible':
+  * v0 Rego is formatted to v0
+  * v1 Rego is rejected
+* 'opa fmt --v0-v1':
+  * v0 Rego is formatted to be compatible with v0 AND v1
+  * v1 Rego is rejected
+* 'opa fmt --v0-v1 --v1-compatible':
+  * v1 Rego is formatted to be compatible with v0 AND v1
+  * v0 Rego is rejected

 ```
 opa fmt [path [...]] [flags]